slatedocs/slate/source/includes/_widget.md

 </script>
 ```

-The widget is an embedded signing tool that we have created to allow your users to sign documents on your site in an iFrame.
-You can embed this tool to allow signing within the flow of your site without the need for the user to have an account in [mifiel.com](https://www.mifiel.com)
+The widget is an embedded signing tool that we have created to allow your users to sign documents in an iFrame within your page.
+By embedding this tool, your users can sign seamlessly without having to leave the flow of your website.

+_Note: The signers do not have to have an account in [mifiel.com](https://www.mifiel.com)_

 To begin, you have to copy and paste our code snippet (_shown to your right_) into the code of the page where the signing flow will take place.